 - Make relationships with your industry experts and ask them to promote your content on social media.

-- Submit your article on content aggregator websites such as Alltop.com, Blogengage.com, BizSugar.com, Blokube.com, Affbuzz.com.
+- Submit your article on content aggregator websites such as Alltop.com, Blogengage.com, BizSugar.com, Blokube.com, and Affbuzz.com.

 - You can refer “101 ways to promote your next blog post” by Kim Roach of Buzzblogger.com for more such ideas.

-Google has rolled out their mobile friendly update on April 21, 2015, impacting websites which are not mobile friendly.
-This significant new mobile friendly ranking algorithm was designed to give a boost to mobile friendly pages when searching for a particular query on Google’s mobile search results.
+Google rolled out its mobile-friendly update on April 21, 2015, impacting websites which are not mobile-friendly.
+This significant new mobile-friendly ranking algorithm was designed to give a boost to mobile-friendly pages when searching for a particular query on Google’s mobile search results.

 Make sure your web development team optimizes the website for multiple screens and make sure it loads faster than the desktop version.
 Moving forward, Bing has also introduced the mobile responsive update, which might roll out in the next few months.

 Few Important Points to Remember: